AzizAlameer/casting-agency/README.md

 Udacity capstone project
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

+### Motivation
+The motivation for this project is to create my final project which is the capstone project for Udacity's Fullstack Nanodegree program.

 # API URL
 - **Heroku:** `https://morning-brushlands-62267.herokuapp.com/`
 - **Localhost:** base URL is `http://127.0.0.1:5000/`